fncbook/fnc/chapter1/conditioning.md

   = \frac{ |\epsilon x| }{ |x+1| } .
 ```

 This error could be quite large if the denominator is small.
 In fact, we can make the relative error as large as we please by taking $x$ very close to $-1$.
-This is essentially what happened in {numref}`Demo %s <demo-float-arithmetic>`.
+This is essentially what happened in @demo-float-arithmetic.

 ```{index} ! subtractive cancellation
 ```